 Transforming the Waterside

-My vision for the waterside is to attract new investment to create a vibrant and thriving new neighbourhood with new homes and new work spaces which make the most of our waterways and open up opportunities for many people in the city.
+My vision for the waterside is to attract new investment to create a vibrant and thriving new neighbourhood with new homes and new work spaces.

 These waterways are an underused and often under–appreciated asset, cut off from the rest of the city by historical industrial development, some of this area suffers from high levels of vacancy and dereliction.
 The poor appearance and lack of investment in sites in this area makes a poor ‘front door’ for visitors to our city.